Personal Assistant Certification and Diploma Programs

 Certificate of Proficiency-Virtual Assistant

-A certificate of proficiency - PA program prepares an individual to act as a personal assistant working as an independent contractor.
-Virtual assistants provide creative and technical aid and support to clients entirely over the Internet, in what is known as a virtual environment.
-Most often, they work from their homes by way of a virtual office they have created on their computers.
+A certificate of proficiency - PA program prepares an individual to act as a personal assistant.
+In this capacity, they might very well work as independent contractors.
+Virtual assistants provide creative and technical aid and support to clients entirely via the Internet, in what is known as a virtual environment.
+Most often, they work from their homes by way of a virtual office that they have created on their computers.

 - Business management